jmpolak/profit-tracker/README.md

 ## Description

-Profit Tracker is a project to track your wallet on Aave.
-It will track your supplied positions.
-A cron job runs everyday to save your current balance.
-Based on this it can generate a file with your daily profits.
+Profit Tracker is a tool created to help you monitor and analyze your DeFi lending positions.
+It currently supports tracking supplied positions on both [**Aave**](https://aave.com/) and [**Jupiter Lend**](https://jupiter.exchange/lend).

+A daily cron job captures your wallet balance and transactions, allowing you to generate a detailed history of your **daily profits**.

 ## Built With